September 25, 2023

 Aluminum is inarguably one of the best sailboat construction materials, as it offers the perfect combination of stiffness, impact survivability, and strength-to-weight ratio.
 In addition, aluminum sailboats don’t require as much maintenance as steel-made ones.
 Wood makes a superb choice if you’re a traditional sailor.
 Wooden sailboats can last you for many years if well cared for.
 Upkeep for wooden boats is straightforward and non-toxic.
 However, wood requires meticulous care and specialized tools to perform.

-#4 Type of Keel
+#6 Type of Keel

 As the entire boat rests on the keel, it must be strong enough to withstand different forces.
 It keeps your sailboat upright and prevents it from being blown sideways by strong winds.
 Keels come in different types and shapes.
-The type you choose will dictate your boat’s maneuverability, and stability in heavy weather will dictate the type you choose.
+The type you choose will dictate your boat’s maneuverability and stability in heavy weather will dictate the type you choose.

-#5 How It Is Rigged
+#7 How It Is Rigged

-Ketch is another common type of sailboat rigging featuring two masts with the rear one carrying the mainsail.
+Ketch is another common type of sailboat rigging featuring two masts, with the rear one carrying the mainsail.
 While ketch-rigged boats appear more complex due to the additional mast, their small sails are easy to handle.
 Apart from choosing the best rigging, investing in professionally designed and fabricated sails by Far East Sails can dramatically improve your sailboat’s performance.

 If you plan on sailing solo, look for a sailboat where all lines come back to the cockpit and are secured on lockdown or jam cleats.
-Look for boats with a roller-furling for the jib.
+Look for boats with roller-furling for the jib.
 A roller-furling will allow you great control over the amount of sail you can deploy.

-#6 New vs. Used Sailboats
+#9 New vs. Used Sailboats

-Purchasing a used sailboat can be the best route for you if you have a limited budget.
+Purchasing a used sailboat can be your best route if you have a limited budget.
 If you want a larger sailboat at a lower price, buying a used one could make that possible.
 The good thing about buying a used boat is that you can get one in good condition at a fraction of the cost of a new sailboat.
 However, most used boats may require some upgrades and repairs before you sail.
 It’s also less likely to get a warranty if you buy a used boat.

-#7 Number of Hulls
+#10 Number of Hulls

 Catamaran Sialboat